-NMR solvents suitable for use with BTMSB are $CD_3OD$ , $DMSO-d_6$ and $CDCl_3$ .
-It is soluble at levels in excess of 2 mg.mL-1 in DMSO- $d_6$ and $CD_3OD$ and in excess of 5 mg.mL-1 in $CDCl_3$ . qNMR studies can also be undertaken in solution in acetone- $d_6$ and $CD_3CN$ .
+NMR solvents suitable for use with DSS- $d_6$ are D2O, DMSO- $d_6$ and CD3OD.
+DSS- $d_6$ is soluble at levels in excess of 5 mg.mL-1 in each solvent.

-2.3 NMR quantification signals
+2.3 NMR quantification signal

-There are four magnetically equivalent aromatic protons and eighteen equivalent methyl protons in BTMSB.
-The signal due to the aromatic protons is no longer present in the BTMSB-d4 analog.
-The chemical shift of these signals depends on the solvent but are in the range 0.1 ppm for the TMS protons and 7.4 for the aromatic hydrogens.
-The exact position of the resonance is a function of factors including but not limited to the solvent, temperature and the concentration of BTMSB and other analytes in the solution.
-For optimal quantification results the homogeneity of the spectrometer magnetic field should be optimized such that the full width at half maximum (FWHM) of the signal for residual solvent in the solution is less than 1 Hz while the base of each resonance retains a suitable Lorentzian peak shape.
+The nine magnetically equivalent protons of the trimethylsilyl substituent of DSS- $d_6$ are observed as a singlet occurring at a chemical shift in the range 0.0 ppm - 0.1 ppm.
+The exact position of the resonance is a function of other factors including but not limited to the solvent, temperature and the concentration of DSS- $d_6$ and other analytes in the solution.
+For quantification results the homogeneity of the spectrometer magnetic field should be optimized such that the full width at half maximum (FWHM) of this residual solvent signal is less than 1 Hz while the base of the DSS- $d_6$ trimethylsilyl resonance retains a suitable Lorentzian peak shape.